-Psymedia : You also founded Free-Spirit Records a couple of years ago, which must be a big responsibility.
+Psymedia : You also founded Free-Spirit Records, which must be a big responsibility.

 Jay : My wife Bridget and I founded Free-Spirit Records in 2005 .
 As we have grown so too have the responsibilities.
 The more artists we get the more responsibilities we truly believe that we have to nurture each and every artist as if they were the only one.
 It is not just a case of the music is written and it is released, there is a lot of promotion, work and energy that goes into each and every release but we are coping very well and I think that is largely down to taking one thing at a time.

 Psymedia : And you’re the man behind the label’s compilations.

 Jay : I compiled almost all the compilations, except Free-Spirit Vol 4 which was compiled by DJ Marchello aka M-Theory aka Cimi.
 When I compile a compilation I work in the same way as when I make my music, I take my time and I listen to all the music sent to me and pick the ones I like and the ones I think follow my flow.
 It is not necessary for me to have big artist names in my compilations, I just want good music.

 Psymedia : Tell me a bit about your side project Omsphere.
 Do you think slower, progressive beats have picked up in popularity recently?